clarencepohh/CG2271/README.md

 - A 2-3 min YouTube submission at the end of the semester;
 - 3 TikTok videos (>= 1min each) to be spread across the semester.

 Naturally, we picked the YouTube submission.
-You can watch the video (horribly edited by yours truly, with my more-than subpar editing abilities) below:
+You can watch the video (horribly edited by yours truly, with my more-than subpar editing abilities) by clicking on the thumbnail below:

 <a href="https://www.youtube.com/watch?v=wXjS5M0aDrQ">
     <img height=500 src="https://img.youtube.com/vi/wXjS5M0aDrQ/0.jpg">